The controller board supports one optional Lexmark Internal Solutions Port (ISP).

 CAUTION—SHOCK HAZARD: If you are accessing the controller board or installing optional hardware or memory devices sometime after setting up the printer, then turn the printer off, and unplug the power cord from the electrical outlet before continuing.
 If you have any other devices attached to the printer, then turn them off as well, and unplug any cables going into the printer.

 Controller board electronic components are easily damaged by static electricity.
-Touch a metal surface on the printer first before touching any controller board electronic components or connectors.
+Touch something metal on the printer first before touching any controller board electronic components or connectors.

 Access the controller board.